Eye-Read/EyeRead/README.md

 ⭐️ Lightweight and fast - doesn't slow down your web browsing experience or break pages.<br>
 ⭐️ Customizable - noise level control allows you to adjust how much content to highlight on the page.<br>
 ⭐️ Works where it matters - keep using M365 Office Suite apps, such as Word or PowerPoint, browse social media apps, or read books in Google Play Books. <br>
-⭐️ Does not collect any personal data<br>
+⭐️ Does not collect any personal data.<br>

 <img src="https://github.com/Eye-Read/EyeRead/assets/131948786/4a9b8601-da49-4a4c-a237-1daa9c872df1" width="320" height="200"></img>
 <img src="https://github.com/Eye-Read/EyeRead/assets/131948786/0acc8a3b-8b2c-4b7f-b890-d695d4c974d8" width="320" height="200"></img>